Fake News, Disinformation, and Deepfakes: Leveraging Distributed Ledger Technologies and Blockchain to Combat Digital Deception and Counterfeit Reality: State-of-the art

 \subsection{DLTs and blockchain capabilities}

 DLTs like Tangle or blockchain are able to provide seamless authentication, efficient and secure data storage, processing and sharing, robustness against attacks, scalability, transparency and accountability.
-Such features (illustrated in Figure \ref{fig:BCcapabilities}), together with the use of smart contracts enabled by oracles, can play an effective role in combating fake news, considering that transactions cannot be tampered once they have been distributed, accepted and validated by a network consensus \cite{Shahaab2019} and stored in blocks.
+Such features (illustrated in Figure \ref{fig:BCcapabilities}), together with the use of smart contracts enabled by oracles, can play an effective role in combating fake news and deepfakes, considering that transactions cannot be tampered once they have been distributed, accepted and validated by a network consensus \cite{Shahaab2019} and stored in blocks.
 Moreover, transactions are easily auditable by all the involved stakeholders.
-A description on the inner workings of DLTs and blockchain is out of the scope of this article, but the interested reader can find detailed information on how to design a blockchain according to the business needs and deployment environment in \cite{Fraga-Lamas2019,Fernández-Caramés2019}.